 When he’s excited, he’s practically swinging from the rafters.
 When he’s happy, he’s shrill and elated.
 And when he’s sad, he’s crestfallen.
 But it’s his anger that makes me feel like I’m up the proverbial creek without a paddle.

 [Related reading: Effective Strategies to Calm an Angry Child]

-It has caught me off guard more times than I can recount.
-He gets willful.
+It has caught me off guard more times than I can count.
+Something seemingly significant sets him off.
+And he either collapses into tears or digs his heels in with a ferocity unlike anything I’ve seen.
 I try to use logic.
-He digs his heels in more.
+He becomes more willful.
 I remain firm and then he explodes.
-Then my sensitive, heartfelt boy resorts to screaming, grunting, and becomes unwilling to move or listen to anything.
+It is then that my sensitive, heartfelt boy resorts to screaming, grunting, and becomes unwilling to move or listen at all.

 5 Effective Strategies for Parenting a Sensitive Child